Karen Hornbostel Memorial Time Trial Series

 The weather is a bit unpredictable (this is Colorado!), but that is what makes the KHMTT unique and challenging!

 The course begins at the edge of the Cherry Creek Reservoir, winds through the wetlands southeast of the reservoir, and crosses back and forth the small creeks that supply the water for the reservoir.

-The KHMTT series is a fundraiser for Cancer Fitness Institute in memory of Karen Hornbostel, a four-time masters national road champion who battled metastatic breast cancer for over 13 years yet courageously pioneered a fitness program for cancer patients that started what is today the Cancer Fitness Institute.
+Karen Hormbostel was a four-time masters national road champion who battled metastatic breast cancer for over 13 years yet courageously pioneered a fitness program for cancer patients that started what is today the Cancer Fitness Institute.
 Her work is still making a difference today in the quality of the lives of thousands of cancer survivors.

 The KHMTT holds a safety record second to none in large part because of our many volunteers and supporters assisting racers, monitoring motor vehicles and directing traffic.
 Be a vital part the time trial series by being a volunteer and you can work and race the same night!

 View the Course

 New Route to the Parking Area

 Because of the extension of the course onto Swim Beach Access Road, vehicles entering the park going to the Smoky Hill Parking area are requested to use the East Boat Access Road (the road where the start line is located) to Swim Beach Access Road, then turn left to the Smoky Hill parking area.
 That will prevent vehicles from driving on the actual course as racers approach the finish line.
 To see the new vehicle route, go to What You Need to Know, The Details, The Course.